 This gun is no longer commercially made but you will see the M6 Scout at gun shows or on the internet via online gun dealers.
 We have received a lot of emails about this gun and we were curious about it as well.
 I have seen them for sale anywhere from $400 to $900 depending on condition.

 For mod ideas to the M6 Scout, see V Shrake’s post.

-The SurvivalCache Team
+Video by: The SurvivalCache Team